English UK's student complaints procedure

-As a minimum requirement, information about the procedures should be included in brochures, on websites, and posters displayed in student areas.
+As a minimum requirement, information about the procedures should be included in brochures, on websites, and on posters displayed in student areas.

 Complaints procedures for students in privately-owned centres